SophieDeBenedetto/blog/posts/were-all-pms.md

 # We're All Project Managers Now

 ## Intro
 The transition to remote work means async takes the foreground.
 Whether, like me, you've transitioned into a remote, distributed company, or your formerly in-person team has gone "remote" during the pandemic, async communication and processes are rapidly taking over.
-Its especially important to keep in mind that your newly remote team isn't just "working at home"--they're working at home while homeschooling their kids, or navigating an increasingly restricted community (someone please tell me where I can buy face masks, thanks), or dealing stress, family, health issues--you name it.
+Its especially important to keep in mind that your newly remote team isn't just "working at home"--they're working at home while homeschooling their kids, or navigating an increasingly restricted world (someone please tell me where I can buy face masks, thanks), or dealing with stress, family, health issues--you name it.
 In these situations, we can no longer assume that everyone is able to commit to the same synchronized working hours.

-In this new world, the in-person strategies and tactics we used to manage the development life cycle and reliably deliverable valuable software have fallen away.
+In this new world, the in-person strategies and tactics we used to manage the development life cycle and reliably deliverable valuable software are not longer available to us.
 This creates a set of problems that prevent us from getting stuff done, but luckily there's a solution.
 Keep reading to learn about the pitfalls of async work and find out how you can combat them by being your own project manager.

 ## The Dangers of Remote, Async Work